EmbraceLife/fastdebug/mds_output/index.md

 ```
 fastnbs("rd: experiment")
 ```

+### <mark style="background-color: #ffff00">rd:</mark>  recsys - otto - lgbm ranker - use local validation dataset save lots of data processing time (i should not have tried to do it for every run of a notebook); in this dataset there are train, test, and valid sets which are all splitted from the original training set; valid set is turned into test_label in the format good for local validation score calculation. in this notebook, lgbm ranker model is trained on train set (actually test set) and test_labels (actually processed from valid sets), so the model is trained with a smaller amount of data for <mark style="background-color: #FFFF00">experiment</mark>  and time saving.

+heading 3.

+Next, heading 3
+### rd: recsys - otto - LGBM Ranker - todo: train LGBM Ranker on the entire training set

+[Open `kaggle-otto-polars-lgbm-ranker` in Jupyter Notebook locally](http://localhost:8888/tree/nbs/fastai_notebooks/kaggle-otto-polars-lgbm-ranker.ipynb#rd:-recsys---otto---LGBM-Ranker---use-local-validation-dataset-save-lots-of-data-processing-time-(I-should-not-have-tried-to-do-it-for-every-run-of-a-notebook);-in-this-dataset-there-are-train,-test,-and-valid-sets-which-are-all-splitted-from-the-original-training-set;-valid-set-is-turned-into-test_label-in-the-format-good-for-local-validation-score-calculation.-In-this-notebook,-LGBM-Ranker-model-is-trained-on-train-set-(actually-test-set)-and-test_labels-(actually-processed-from-valid-sets),-so-the-model-is-trained-with-a-smaller-amount-of-data-for-experiment-and-time-saving.
+)

 ## <mark style="background-color: #ffff00">rd:</mark>  recsys - otto - covisitation_simplified - taking subset for fast <mark style="background-color: #FFFF00">experiment</mark>